norwegian-geotechnical-institute/Avaframe-Workshop/README.md

 ---

-## Opening QGIS with additional python packages
+## Install Dependencies

-For the plugin to work we need to open QGIS with additional packages installed.
+For Avaframe to work we need to open QGIS with additional packages installed so the python inside QGIS can use them.

+### requirements.txt

 Firstly we need to tell python which version of GDAL is installed on your system.
 To do this edit the line in `requirements.txt` so it matches the version of GDAL installed i.e. if your GDAL is 3.11.3 then change the line

 ```text
 gdal==3.8.4 ; python_version >= "3.11" and python_version < "3.13"